bb1000/classes/talk.md

 ---

-###Data encapsulation in ojbect oriented programming
+## Data encapsulation in object oriented programming

 * Public attributes can be freely used in side or outside of a class definition